Louis1351/Spline-Objects-Tool-UE4/README.md

 # Spline-Objects-Tool
-A tool for Unreal Engine 4 which allows to spawn instanced Meshes / actors / decals along a spline in the editor.
+A tool for Unreal Engine 4 which allows to spawn Instanced Meshes / Actors / Decals along a spline in the editor.
 The spline's points can snap to the environment and the objects can be aligned to the surface.

 ![](https://github.com/Louis1351/Spline-Objects-Tool/blob/master/Images/pres.PNG)